wireapp/helium/README.md

 Current backend API targeted version is v6, set host and version with environmental variable "WIRE_API_HOST".

-Not all the APIs available are implemented, but Helium should help with the most common task of an SDK to send/receive messages and manage the users' data.
+Not all the APIs available are implemented, but Helium should help with the most common task of an SDK to send/receive messages and manage the user's data.
 This API is targeted towards clients or anything that logs in as a User.
 For a service/bot/server approach take a look at Lithium
 (same API contract, but using other endpoints designed for services).